Krimpdoesrobotics/MATE_Interface/README.md

 This would be the Arduino Interface for the Underwater Robot.
 We broke up the files into GUI, Serial, Controller, and software throughout the entire system.

+NOTE: Before Using - In order for the JInput Library to function correctly, you MUST add the natives folder as libraries This can be done in IntelliJ by going to  File >> Project Structure >> Project Settings >> Libraries  , then clicking the + symbol, then on "Java", then clicking on the natives directory inside this repository and clicking OK, then Apply

 Specifics in spacing involve...

 //